 If you’re worried about the mess that slime can make, give your preschooler a golf ball size to start with.
 Also, use the slime in a large bin rather than a table top and remind your preschooler that the slime has to stay inside the bin while they’re playing.

-Playful Learning Activities for a St. Patrick’s Day Theme
+Playful Learning St. Patrick’s Day Activities

 Clothespin Pinching – For this activity, set out a couple of small bowls of fuzzy pom-poms in assorted colors.
 Encourage your preschooler to use a clothespin to pick up the green pom-poms and place them into one bowl, and sort the rest into the other.
 This is great for exercising hand muscles and such fun for your little one!